 Information within this application is updated biannually, during January and July of each calendar year, or as needed.
 There is a slight delay between infrastructure addition and map update.
 COMPASS makes no warranty, representation, or guarantee as to the accuracy of any information presented from this site.
 You should verify the accuracy of all information obtained from this web site.
 By using or relying on any material contained on this site, the user knowingly waives any and all claims for damages against any and all of the entities comprising COMPASS that may arise from the contained data.
 Planned infrastructure information has been compiled from the agencies having jurisdiction.

 Have a question?
 Find an error or something missing?

 Please send feedback to Tom Laws, 208-475-2233 or firstname.lastname@example.org

 May 10, 2017

 Guy Hand has produced several videos of drone flights over sections of the Boise Greenbelt.
 They can be found at https://vimeo.com/album/4558398.

 A recent video of his shows the levee construction along the Judy Peavey-Derr section which remains at risk of flooding.
 Video of April 30

 The River Walk in Star

-The river walk is in pretty good shape with just a few short areas with a little mud.
+The river walk is in pretty good shape.

 How the Greenbelt is Doing Under the Heavy Snows of Winter.